← Back to Journey GPS Tracker Articles

 • Yellow: about 18 km/h, suitable for indicating cycling speed

-Steps Steps walked in the track
+Steps Number of steps walked in the track

 Duration Track duration